Abode vs. Nest Secure vs. Ring Protect Home SecurityBy - 01/11/2018

 Nest Secure will Work with Nest, which means that you can expand your system with the new Nest Hello video doorbell, your Nest Detect, Nest Cam IQ, and even Nest Connect.
 Nest Connect is a coming-soon product that will let you use Nest Secure in larger homes by acting as a signal repeater for the Thread protocol.
 However, at launch, only Nest Secure is eligible for monitoring.
 While Nest will monitor your security system for breaches, they will not provide monitoring for fires or use your security cameras for verification.

-Nest Secure also works with the coming soon Linus Yale Lock.
-Like Nest Secure, the lock uses Thread and Weave to communicate which means that it will remain operational even when the power is out.
+Nest Secure also works with the coming soon Nest x Yale Lock.
+Like Nest Secure, the lock uses Thread and Weave to communicate which means that it will remain operational even when your power and internet are out.
+Nest x Yale Lock can trigger modes.
+For example, when you unlock the door, Nest Secure can swap to Home mode.
+The Nest x Yale Lock will start shipping in March of 2018.

 Works with Nest also provides third-party compatibility with products like Philips Hue, Lutron, LIFX, Chamberlain MyQ, and more.